 Tarantulas and scorpions are not recommended for newbies due to their fragility and ability to sting or bite.
 There are particular tarantula subspecies, however, that are calm and simple to keep.
 The only requirement is that you have the appropriate skills to prevent hurting your spider.
 Insects and spiders are not always dangerous to keep them as pets, so worth considering.

 Giant African snails became quite popular pets in recent times.
-There are all kinds of varieties with different colors of bodies and shells.
+There are all kinds of varieties with different colors of bodies and shells which makes them interesting to watch and great pets to have.

 Snails are quite quick to mature.
 A little snail child will grow to a 6 to 8-inch creature in a year if you care for it as you should.
 Additionally, snails are very communicative.